 #2: Dog Agility Park Tucked Between Townhomes

-Your golden just bolted through the back door again — muddy paws, zoomies in full effect, and absolutely nowhere to burn it off.
-Girl, I feel that.
+Your goldie just bolted out the back door again, and now she’s playing with her muddy paws, zoomies and there’s no where to release it.
+Girl, I feel you.

-This little dog park is giving everything.
-Artificial turf, a green hoop jump, a wooden A-frame ramp, and a tunnel obstacle set up between two rows of townhomes.
-And it’s exactly the kind of setup that makes you go “wait, why don’t more neighborhoods do this?”
+A little dog park, a big game.
+As much of an artificial turf playground as you’ll find in your ‘hood: a green hoop jump, a wooden A-frame ramp, and a tunnel obstacle all set up between two rows of townhomes.
+And you wonder why more neighborhoods don’t do this.

-The agility pieces.
-You can grab a dog agility starter kit (usually runs $80–$120 on Amazon) or DIY the hoop jump with PVC pipe and spray paint.
+3. Get a dog agility starter kit (usually around $80-$120 on Amazon) or make your own with a hoop jump and a piece of PVC pipe and some spray paint.

-The mini dog house structure.
-It’s decorative but doubles as shade.
-Something like the best dog houses for outside dogs gives you that same cozy, Pinterest-worthy look without building from scratch.
+7. Mini dog house.
+It’s decorative but it also shades.
+Something like the best dog houses for outside dogs give you that same cozy, Pinterest-worthy look without having to build it yourself.

 📸 Photo credit: Instagram @backyard_greens